How to Build a Digital Content Distribution Strategy

 Audio content becomes more and more popular.
-Almost half of 25 to 34 US citizens listen to podcasts.
+According to Statista, over 82% of 12 to 34 US citizens listen to podcasts each month.
 Even Google is changing algorithms to convert text-based content into audio.

 You can add audio to your blog.
 But also you can go further.
 There are a variety of platforms where you can post your content.
 We’d like to mention Apple, Spotify, and Google Podcasts.
 Moreover, you can use SoundCloud to distribute audio content.

 (Also, you can promote your business by placing podcast ads.)

 Almost 15% of marketers claim to employ case studies among other content types.
 Of course, this content kind is more typical for B2B companies.

 Case studies are a good way to show your customers how you can help them.
 Tell them about your competitive advantage.
 Show why your services are better compared to rivals.
 Create a special page on your site to describe the success stories.